Tampines: Community parks and nature ways

 The other parks in Tampines New Town are mainly community parks — Tampines North Park, Tampines Leisure Park, Tampines Central Park, Tampines Park, Festival Park, Tampines Green, Tampines Tree Garden, and some neighbourhood parks.
 These small parks serve as outdoor spaces for residents to engage in exercise activities near their homes.
 Occasionally, community-related events are held at Festival Park.
 They also serve as nodes of the Tampines Nature Way.

-Tampines Nature Way, characterised by its lush vegetation of trees and shrubs, is designed to mimic natural forest ecosystems.
+Tampines Nature Way, characterised by its vegetation of trees and shrubs, is designed to mimic natural forest ecosystems.
 One of many nature ways in Singapore, it serves as a vital corridor for wildlife, like including birds and butterflies, to move between green spaces.
 Tampines Nature Way connects Tampines Eco Green, Bedok Reservoir and Pasir Ris Park, which have rich biodiversity, to the urban areas in Tampines.
 This also fosters a deeper appreciation of Singapore's City in Nature initiative.

 Simei Nature Way serves a similar purpose, connecting green spaces in adjacent neighbourhoods.
 It also connects the extensive Tampines Nature Way to the Upper Changi Nature Way.

 In the future, more green spaces will be added in Tampines.
 According to the URA Masterplan 2019, a plot of land beside the future Tampines GreenQuartz neighbourhood in Tampines West has been earmarked for a future community park.